-Admission criteria - Admission into services is determined by the individual's level of care as determined by the TRR Assessment found here for adults or here for children and adolescents.
+Admission criteria - Admission into services is determined by the individual's level of care as determined by the TRR Assessment found here for children and adolescents.
 The TRR assessment tool is comprised of several modules used in the behavioral health system to support care planning and level of care decision making.
-High scores on the TRR Assessment module, such as items of Risk Behavior (Suicide Risk and Danger to Others) or Life Domain Functioning and Behavior Health Needs (Cognition), trigger a score that indicates the need for crisis services.
+High scores on the TRR Assessment module, such as items

-Crisis Hotline - The Crisis Hotline is a 24/7 telephone service that provides information, support, referrals, screening and intervention.
+Crisis Hotline - The Crisis Hotline is a 24/7 telephone service that provides information, support, referrals, screening, and intervention.
 The hotline serves as the first point of contact for mental health crisis in the community, providing confidential telephone triage to determine the immediate level of need and to mobilize emergency services if necessary.
 The hotline facilitates referrals to 911, MCOT, or other crisis services.